 Table of Contents

-What are Abandoned Cart Recovery Strategies?
+What Abandoned Cart Recovery Strategies Are

 Abandoned cart recovery strategies are the practical and thoughtful methods that online stores use to re-engage shoppers who showed interest by adding products to their cart but didn’t complete the purchase.
 These strategies act like a low -key reminder rather than a sales push — helping customers return, rethink, and often complete what they started.